labri-progress/AIFEX/README.md

 Edit **./prod.sh**:
-1. replace HOST_ADDR by your server name.
+replace HOST_ADDR with your server name.

 Then just execute (if you are using Windows, please use bash):